Russian Femme Fatales

 Lou Salome died in 1937.
 Her library was burned by the Nazis.

-Maria Zakrevskaya was born in 1892 in the family of landowner Ignatiy Platonovich Zakrevsky.
+Maria Zakrevskaya was born in 1892 into the family of landowner Ignatiy Platonovich Zakrevsky.

 In 1911, Maria went to England, where she married Ivan Aleksandrovich Benckendorf, Secretary of the Russian Embassy in England, and later in Germany.
 Their marriage was short-lived.
 In 1917, Maria’s husband was killed by peasants in his family estate.
 She was left with two children.